Azure/acr/docs/preview/abac-repo-permissions/README.md

 ### Subscription Preview Registration

 To use this preview with your registry, you must register your subscription for the preview.
-Registering the subscription has no side effects on any Azure resources contained within.
+You can choose any existing subscription you have to register for the preview.
+Registering a subscription for the preview has no side effects on any Azure resources contained within.

+After registering your subscription for the private preview and having the request approved, you must individually opt in every registry within your registered subscription for ABAC-enabled repository permissions.
+You must only opt in test registries that you are willing to experiment with, as opting in will affect the behavior of certain existing built-in ACR roles and permissions.

 #### Subscription Preview Registration through `az cli`